quipucords/quipucords/docs/source/man.rst

     ``--hosts /home/user1/hosts_file``

+``--exclude-hosts ip_address``

+  Optional.
+Sets the host name, IP address, or IP address range to exclude when running a scan.
+Follows the same formatting options as ``--hosts`` shown above.

 ``--cred credential``

   Contains the name of the credential to use to authenticate to the systems that are being scanned.
 If the individual systems that are being scanned each require different authentication credentials, you can use more than one credential.
 To add multiple credentials to the source, separate each value with a space, for example: